hotosm/oam-browser/README.md

 #### Environment Variables

-The configuration options are defined in `app/assets/scripts/config.js`.
+The configuration options for local development are defined in `app/assets/scripts/config/local.js`.
 If you're using a custom [oam-catalog](https://github.com/hotosm/oam-catalog/) or a different map account, you need to update the respective values:

 ```js